jamesdvance/Machine-Learning-Engineer-Study-Guide/ReadMe.md

-# Machine Learning Study Guide
+# Machine Learning Engineer Study Guide
 After years of trying to organize my learning in notebooks, flashcards and my increasingly porous brain, this repo is an attempt to build something lasting.
 Pull requests welcome.

 ## Programming